Bijections for generalized Tamari intervals via orientations: Bijection using Schnyder woods

 \section{Bijection using Schnyder woods}

-For $T$ a rooted triangulation, the outer vertices are called $u_B,u_G,u_R$ in clockwise order, with $u_B$ the one incident to the root-corner.
-A \emph{Schnyder wood} of $T$ is an orientation and coloration (in blue, green or red) of every inner edge of $T$ so that all edges incident to $u_B,u_G,u_R$ are ingoing of color blue (resp. green, red), and every inner vertex has outdegree $3$ and satisfies the local condition shown in Figure~\ref{fig:schnyder}.
-A Schnyder wood induces a coloring of the corners: a corner at an inner vertex $v$ receives the color of the `opposite' outgoing edge at $v$, and a corner at an outer vertex $v$ receives the color of $v$.
-It can be checked that around each inner face there is one corner in each color and these occur as blue, green, red in clockwise order.
-It is known that the local conditions of Schnyder woods imply that the graph in every color is a tree spanning all the internal vertices (plus the outer vertex of the same color, the root-vertex of the tree).
+We first recall the definitions of Schnyder woods and Schnyder labelings~\cite{schnyder1990embedding}.
+For $T$ a simple triangulation, the outer vertices are called $u_B,u_G,u_R$ in clockwise order, with $u_B$ the one incident to the root-corner.
+A \emph{Schnyder wood} of $T$ is an orientation and coloration (in blue, green or red) of every inner edge of $T$ such that all edges incident to $u_B,u_G,u_R$ are incoming of color blue (resp. green, red), and every inner vertex has outdegree $3$ and satisfies the local condition shown in Figure~\ref{fig:schnyder}(a).
+A Schnyder wood induces a coloring of the corners.
+For each corner $c$ at an inner vertex $v$, the \emph{edge opposite to $c$} is the second outgoing edge encountered after $c$ in clockwise order around $v$.
+Then each corner at an inner vertex inherits the color of its opposite edge, and each corner at an outer vertex $v$ receives the color of $v$.
+It can be checked that, around each inner face, there is one corner in each color and these occur as blue, green, red in clockwise order.
+It is known that the local conditions of Schnyder woods imply that the graph in every color is a tree spanning all the internal vertices (plus the outer vertex of the same color, which is the root-vertex of the tree).
 A Schnyder wood is called \emph{minimal} if it has no clockwise cycle.
-Any rooted triangulation has a unique minimal Schnyder wood~\cite{Fe03}.
+Any simple triangulation has a unique minimal Schnyder wood~\cite{Fe03}.